ProjectGinsberg/mobile-cordova-open/README.md

 ## Implementation
 Your will require your own `client_id` and `client_secret` values for the application.
 You can obtain these Ginsberg API credentials by visiting the [Applications page on the Ginsberg Developer site](https://platform.ginsberg.io/app) and logging in with your Ginsberg account.
 Register as a developer, if not done already, and select new app.
 The page will then show you the client_id and client_secret strings to embed into your application.
 The app also makes use of Localytics which you can enter the respective codes for if wish to use this services.

+Due to network issues, and bugs introduced to various open source projects, during development, we used local static copies of the native plugins.
+To switch back to the default online versions, copy the 'package-online.json' file over 'package.json' file before building.